NOSALRO/robot_dart/docs/installation.md

 git clone https://github.com/mosra/magnum-plugins.git
 cd magnum-plugins
 mkdir build && cd build
-cmake -DWITH_ASSIMPIMPORTER=ON -DWITH_DDSIMPORTER=ON -DWITH_JPEGIMPORTER=ON -DWITH_OPENGEXIMPORTER=ON -DWITH_PNGIMPORTER=ON -DWITH_TINYGLTFIMPORTER=ON .. # this will enable quite a few Magnum Plugins that are not necessarily needed for robot_dart (please refer to the documentation of Magnum for more details on selecting only the ones that you need) make -j sudo make install
+cmake -DCMAKE_BUILD_TYPE=Release -DWITH_ASSIMPIMPORTER=ON -DWITH_DDSIMPORTER=ON -DWITH_JPEGIMPORTER=ON -DWITH_OPENGEXIMPORTER=ON -DWITH_PNGIMPORTER=ON -DWITH_TINYGLTFIMPORTER=ON -DWITH_STBTRUETYPEFONT=ON .. # this will enable quite a few Magnum Plugins that are not necessarily needed for robot_dart (please refer to the documentation of Magnum for more details on selecting only the ones that you need) make -j sudo make install